25 Kid-Friendly Ways to Celebrate Earth Day Without Leaving the House

 Staying home does not mean you can’t do your own little science experiment.
 Seed jars are simple and straightforward, and yet also very fun, especially for younger kids.
 Fill an empty mason jar with cotton, then plant a seed of your choice (we recommend beans) inside.
 Make sure you periodically water the cotton and watch the seed grow with your kids.
 Get a little glimpse at how our quarantining has helped the environment.

 Have a movie night

 Maybe your family loves watching documentaries, maybe you rarely ever do.
 Regardless, this Earth Day, celebrate by setting up a movie night at home with an educational documentary about the world.
 There are many wonderful options to choose from out there, and it’ll both be educational and fun.
-Check out what Earth Day means for this teenager.
+These amazing movies celebrate our planet.

 Take a virtual trip to a national park

 A lot of national parks are offering virtual tours right now.
 This Earth Day, take advantage of them by choosing one of the many virtual tours offered by the National Park Foundation.
 After all, not all trips have to require you to leave your living room!
 This will be fun for the whole family.
 Here are some other cool virtual day trips you can take online.

 Show your kids it’s not just mom and dad who care about Earth Day—tons of people in the community show up for local events as well!
 Go to Earth Day Live and find various digital Earth Day events that you and your kids can join.
 No leaving the house necessary for this one!
 Check out 40 of the latest and greatest ways to reduce your carbon footprint.

 An oldie-but-goodie Earth Day craft.
 Spread a mix of peanut butter and bran on a pinecone, roll it in birdseed, and hang it up on a tree or bush.
 Keep an eye out for hungry birdies!
 You should also share these hilarious photos of birds with your kids for a good laugh.